JujuAdams/Bento/docs/0.2/Tech-Draw-and-Draw-After.md

 11. Inventory window **draw after**

 This is therefore a depth-first tree traversal and follows the [Painter's algorithm](https://en.wikipedia.org/wiki/Painter%27s_algorithm) like the rest of GameMaker.
 Bento's draw order is cached and is executed by iterating over an array of method calls to avoid re-executing the same logic every single frame - see [`__BentoEnsureDrawOrder()`].

-### Draw After

-When an element executes its Draw After code, either User Event 2 will be executed (for instance elements) or the `funcDrawAfter` method will be executed (struct elements).

-An element does not normally execute any Draw After code for the sake of efficiency.
-If you would like an element to execute Draw After code, you should use `BentoSetDrawAfter()` to set this up.

-Much like Draw code, Draw After code will not get executed if an element is invisible or has be disabled.
-Draw After code is also affected by any visual transform that you have set up for the element.